 Asshur is there and all her company: his graves are about him: all of them slain, fallen by the sword: Whose graves are set in the sides of the pit, and her company is round about her grave: all of them slain, fallen by the sword, which caused terror in the land of the living.(Ezekiel 32:22-23) KJV

-We’ve seen in scripture that, after death, all souls go to the grave.
-This is one of the ways that the word sheol is translated.
+Yesterday we concluded that after death all souls go to the grave.
+This is one of the ways in which the word sheol is translated.
 We’ve found that after that there are two possible outcomes:

 - Those who knew the Lord during their life remain in the mantle,